colin-olito/shelteringOnSexChrom/README.md

-# The evolution of suppressed recombination in proto sex chromosomes
+# Consequences of recessive deleterious genetic variation for the evolution of inversions suppressing recombination between sex chromosomes.

 ## Overview

-This is a GitHub repository for the development of a theoretical population genetics research project that is now published under the title "*The evolution of suppressed recombination in proto sex chromosomes*" (doi: XXXXXX).
+This is a GitHub repository for the development of a theoretical population genetics research project that is now published under the title "*Consequences of recessive deleterious genetic variation for the evolution of inversions suppressing recombination between sex chromosomes.*" (doi: XXXXXX).
 Here you can find all of the necessary code to reproduce the simulations presented in the published paper and appendices.
 Other supplementary material for the paper can be downloaded as an online appendix from [link](URL).

 ## Abstract